FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 These are great at keeping out the light; a good plus for long-term storage and glass jars.
 So keep an eye out at yard sales and estate auctions this summer and you may discover a file cabinet or other unique storage unit.

-There are options available on Amazon but be careful to read the reviews.
 I checked some out but most were not the greatest.
 The cost was cheap but so was the quality.
 Flimsy was a word often used in reviews.
 That said, I didn’t check all of them so you may find one you love and that works for your purposes.

 Emergency Essentials suggests that you should not think you have too little space to store food.
 “Whether you live in a 3-story home or the tiniest apartment in the world, you can find a place for your food storage.”